-The wedding itself is one thing, but remember that with a destination wedding, things like airfare, hotel, and transportation need to be accounted for.
+The wedding itself is one thing, but remember that with a destination wedding, things like airfare, hotel, and transportation need to be accounted for as well.
 Despite all these different expenses, the cost of a destination wedding can range anywhere from $5,000 to $30,000.
 It all just depends on your needs and, of course, your budget.
 No matter what that number is, always keep it in mind while you’re planning.
 This helps you stay conscious of how much you’re spending so you don’t max out your budget or go over.

 Plan and prioritize